 1. Introduction: Agriculture is the mainstay of the Indian economy and contributes about 18.8% of the Gross Value Added (GVA) of the country (Economic Survey of India, 2021-22).
-Since Independence, India has witnessed tremendous growth in agriculture- 5 times increase in grain production, 9 times in horticultural production, 12 times in fish production, and 9.5 times in milk production [1].
-Horticulture has become a key driver for economic development in many of the states in the country and it contributes 30.4% to the gross domestic product (GDP) of agriculture [2].
+Since Independence, India has witnessed tremendous growth in agriculture- 5 times increase in grain production, 9 times in horticultural production, 12 times in fish production, and 9.5 times in milk production [1] Horticulture has become a key driver for economic development in many of the states in the country and it contributes 30.4% to the gross domestic product (GDP) of agriculture [2].
 Among horticultural crops, India has emerged as one of the major grapes growing countries in the world.
-India ranks first with average grape productivity of 25.69 tonnes ha-1 against the global average productivity of 9.32 tonnes ha-1.
+India ranks first with average grape productivity of 22.32 tonnes ha-1 against the global average productivity of 9.32 tonnes ha-1.

 Grape production has increased by about 195% from 1057 thousand tonnes in 2000-01 to 3125 thousand tonnes in 2019-20 [3].
 In India, about 0.14 million hectares of grape cultivation produces 3.12 million tonnes of grapes annually.
-India is the only country in the world, where most of the table grapes are available during April-May [4].
-Grapes occupy the prominent position in exports with 188.2 thousand tonnes valued at ₹1,89,99 million [5].
+India is the only country in the world, where table grapes are available during April-May [4] Grapes occupy the prominent position in exports with 188.2 thousand tonnes valued at ₹1,89,99 million [5].
 In India, Maharashtra State (MS) is the largest producer of grapes, accounting for up to 78.3% of the country's total grape production followed by Karnataka and Tamil Nadu.
-Maharashtra has an estimated grapes cultivation area of 0.09 million hectares with an annual production of 774000 tonnes in 2015[6].
-For the production of highquality grapes with sustainable yields especially in tropical climates, farmers often use pesticides to control diseases like downy mildew, powdery mildew, and insect pests such as thrips, jassids, and mealybugs, therefore, pesticide consumption in grape farms is on the higher side.
+Maharashtra has an estimated grapes cultivation area of 0.09 million hectares with an annual production of 774000 tonnes in 2015 [6].
+For the production of quality grapes with sustainable yields especially in tropical climates, farmers often use pesticides to control diseases like downy mildew, powdery mildew, and insect pests such as thrips, jassids, and mealybugs therefore, pesticide consumption in grape farms is on the higher side.
 Due to the widespread use of pesticides, their toxic residue has been reported in various environmental matrices [7].

 The precision chemical and growth regulator application in vineyard cultivation demands mechanization in crop protection operations.
-Specialty crop spray application methods have advanced significantly in recent years in terms of better control and lower costs with improved spray performance and reduced off-target drift [8; 9; 10].
-Recently, the use of sensor-based control volume [8] and electrostatic spray technology [11] has shown improved spray deposition compared to conventional sprayers. То develop and disseminate different technologies for vineyard cultivation, it is essential to analyse the existing technology adoption pattern among different farmers and develop scale-neutral technologies for widespread adaptability.
-A survey was conducted in the grape-growing Jalna district (Marathwada region) of Maharashtra (India) to understand spraying technology adoption patterns and worker health safety awareness among grape-growing farmers of India.
+Specialty crop spray application methods have advanced significantly in recent years in terms of better control and lower costs with improved spray performance and reduced off-target drift.
+Recently, the use of sensor-based control volume [8] and electrostatic spray technology [9] has shown improved spray deposition compared to conventional sprayers. develop and disseminate technologies for vineyard cultivation, it is essential to analyse the existing technology adoption pattern among different farmers and develop scale neutral technologies widespread adaptability.
+A survey conducted in the grape-growing Jalna district (Marathwada region) of Maharashtra (India) to spraying technology understand patterns and worker health safety awareness among grape-growing farmers of India.
 The primary aim of the study was to investigate the adoption pattern of spray technology and safety practices across diverse land holdings within the study area.
 The overarching goal was to pinpoint potential interventions that could enhance the mechanization of spraying operations specifically within vineyards in the Marathwada region.

+2. Experimental Procedure

-2. Experimental Procedure: A study was conducted in major grape-cultivating villages of the Jalna district (MS, India).
-Five villages namely, Kadwanchi (19.9199°N,75.9986°E), Dharkalyan (19.8868° N, 76.0218° E), Nandapur (19.9064° N, 75.9754° E), Gondegaon (19.9376°N, 75.9289°E), and Thar
+A study was conducted in major grape-cultivating villages of the Jalna district (MS, India).
+Five villages namely, Kadwanchi (19.9199°N,75.9986°E), Dharkalyan (19.8868°N, 76.0218°E), Nandapur (19.9064°N, 75.9754°E), Gondegaon (19.9376°N, 75.9289°E), and Thar (19.9139°N, 75.9608°E)

-(19.9139° N, 75.9608° E) were selected randomly from this region (fig.1) for this study.
-Fig. 1.
-Map of the study area (source: https://earth.google.com/)
+were selected randomly from this region (fig.1) for this study.

+Fig.1 Satellite image of the study area